Andrescc143/fiftyseven-movies/README.md

 ## Cloud-based deployment

-You can access to the app by clicking on https://fiftyseven-movies.azurewebsites.net/.
-It is important to point out that, as it is no any index or welcoming page created, the first page you will see will be the Azure default page, however, you can add the corresponding endpoints to the URL and use the app as it is described in the guideline (previous section)
+You can access to the app by clicking on https://fiftyseven-movies.azurewebsites.net/get-movies/.
+It is important to point out that, as it is no any index or welcoming page created, the first page you will see will be the one associated to the get-movies endpoint (The one with which the Movies table is filled up), however, you can add/change the corresponding endpoints to the URL and use the app as it is described in the guideline (previous section)